Azure/kubeflow-labs/2-kubernetes/README.md

 * Service - an abstraction which defines a logical set of Pods and a policy by which to access them.
 * Volume - an abstraction which allows data to be preserved across container restarts and allows data to be shared between different containers.
 * Namespace - a way to divide a physical cluster resources into multiple virtual clusters between multiple users.
 * Deployment - Manages pods and ensures a certain number of them are running.
-This is tipically used to deploy pods that should always be up, such as a web server.
+This is typically used to deploy pods that should always be up, such as a web server.
 * Job - A job creates one or more pods and ensures that a specified number of them successfully terminate.
 In other words, we use Job to run a task that finishes at some point, such as training a model.

 ### Creating a Kubernetes Object